aurangau/MMSP2024/README.md

 approaches can be attributed to the use of complex optimization criteria beyond standard losses such as mean absolute error (MAE) or mean squared error (MSE).
-In this work, we propose a novel method of utilising a no-reference sharpness metric Q introduced by Zhu and Milanfar for removing out-of-focus blur from images.
+In this work, we propose a novel method of utilising a no-reference sharpness metric $Q$ introduced by Zhu and Milanfar for removing out-of-focus blur from images.
 We also introduce a novel dataset of real–world out- of-focus images for assessing restoration models.
 Our fine-tuned method produces images with a 7.5% increase in perceptual quality (LPIPS) as compared to a standard model trained only on MAE.
-Furthermore, we observe a 6.7% increase in Q (reflecting sharper restorations) and 7.25% increase in PSNR over most state-of-the-art (SOTA) methods
+Furthermore, we observe a 6.7% increase in $Q$ (reflecting sharper restorations) and 7.25% increase in PSNR over most state-of-the-art (SOTA) methods